 Tim Sommer’s dissertation project examines the transatlantic origins of authority and trust in nineteenth-century American literature and culture by retracing the many ways in which the emergence and subsequent trajectory of both concepts in the American context were shaped in response to European discourses, British ones in particular.
 Focusing on Ralph Waldo Emerson (1803–82) and Thomas Carlyle (1795–1881) as two representative figures and drawing on recent approaches in transatlantic studies, transnational theory, and cultural sociology to account for their cosmopolitan careers and writings, the project asks how literature in the nineteenth-century Anglo-American cultural sphere became a key arena for defining and debating authority and trust.
 It seeks to refine our understanding of the extent to which this development was intertwined with phenomena such as the rise of literary nationalism, the sacralization of culture, and the professionalization of authorship.

-Sebastian Tants was born in Lower Saxony, Germany, in 1990.
-He began studying Philosophy and English Literature, Language and Culture at Heidelberg University in 2009.
-In the academic year 2013/2014, he was an exchange student at Cardiff University (UK), where he was enrolled in the European Studies program.
-He received his Staatsexamen degree — a German teacher's degree equivalent to an M.A. — from Heidelberg University in 2016.
-In his final thesis, he conducted a critical reading of Dave Eggers' 2013 novel The Circle, establishing an intellectual link between Eggers' novel and philosophical critiques of modernity.
-Between his graduation and joining GKAT, Sebastian Tants has worked, among other things, as a Graduate Teaching Assistant for Philosophy at Heidelberg University.
+Sebastian Tants was born in Lower Saxony, Germany.
+He studied Philosophy and English Studies at the University of Heidelberg and, as an exchange student, European Studies at Cardiff University (UK).
+He received his Staatsexamen degree (equivalent to an M.A.) from the University of Heidelberg in 2016.
+In his thesis, he conducted a critical reading of Dave Eggers’s dystopian novel The Circle (2013), establishing an intellectual link between Eggers’s novel and the philosophical critique of modernity of the Frankfurt School.
+Before joining GKAT in the fall of 2017, Sebastian worked, among other things, as a teaching assistant for Philosophy at the University of Heidelberg.

 Cosima Werner graduated from the University of Göttingen with a B.Sc. in geography and a BA in sociology in 2011.
 She then continued to the University of Erlangen-Nuremberg for her master's studies in cultural geography.
 In 2012 she spent one term at Minnesota State University, Mankato and then completed her studies with her master's thesis entitled “The Variety of Urban Farming Practices – A Case Study from Detroit.”
 In 2015 she joined Professor Ulrike Gerhard's team “Human Geography of North America” at the Institute of Geography of Heidelberg University as a research assistant as well as the HCA‘s Ph.D. program.